When is Gulfport Energy Corporation (GPOR) going to be good investment?

 Gulfport Energy Corporation (NASDAQ:GPOR) trade information

-Despite being -1.83% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Aug 11 when the GPOR stock price touched $1.03 or saw a rise of 19.13%.
-Year-to-date, Gulfport Energy Corporation shares have moved -72.6%, while the 5-day performance has seen it change -12.9%.
-Over the past 30 days, the shares of Gulfport Energy Corporation (NASDAQ:GPOR) have changed -22.87%.
-Short interest in the company has seen 21.81 Million shares shorted with days to cover at 4.51.
+Sporting 24.18% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Aug 18 when the GPOR stock price touched $0.8679 or saw a rise of 19.59%.
+Year-to-date, Gulfport Energy Corporation shares have moved -77.04%, while the 5-day performance has seen it change -16.22%.
+Over the past 30 days, the shares of Gulfport Energy Corporation (NASDAQ:GPOR) have changed -38.78%.
+Short interest in the company has seen 21.81 Million shares shorted with days to cover at 4.52.

 Gulfport Energy Corporation (GPOR) estimates and forecasts